DanielWillett/DevkitServer/Documentation/Object Icons.md

 ]
 ```

+### Copy Offsets
+You can copy offsets of other objects by selecting the object asset, then right clicking the **Goto** button to fill it's GUID into the text box next to it.
+You could also just type the GUID in manually.

+Next select the asset you want to align and a spawned level object object of the same type (not more than one) and left click **Goto**, it will teleport your camera to the same offset as the other object had relative to your selected object, and you can save it from there.

-### "Icon" Method
+## "Icon" Method
 I recommend using the JSON method described above for compatibility and performance reasons.

 Adding an empty GameObject as a child to the base prefab will provide a position and rotation for a camera.

-Name it "Icon" ("Icon2" is also supported).
+Name it `Icon` (`Icon2` is also supported).

-To preview it in Unity, add a Camera Component in perspective mode with a 60 FOV.
+To preview it in Unity, add a Camera Component in perspective mode with 60 FOV.
 Then just position the camera where you want.

-Make sure you remove the Camera and I'd recommend disabling the `Icon` GameObject for performance reasons.
+Make sure you remove the Camera and I'd recommend disabling your `Icon` GameObject for performance reasons.